Hayden94/3DMountainGeneration/README.md

 ![alt front](http://i.imgur.com/e3c0u4G.jpg)

 This Processing project runs a 3D Mountain generation written in Java.
 The code is made to appear as if the mountains are coming towards you.
 The effect is for it to seem as you are flying over mountains.
+3DMountainGeneration.pde was written with Java and the included Processing libraries within the Processing SDK.

 ## Prerequisites
 ```